 Cranial osteopathy is performed by a doctor who specializes in osteopathic medicine.
 It’s generally considered safe when performed by a licensed professional.
-However, the more simplified version, craniosacral therapy, is not performed by a doctor.
+However, craniosacral therapy isn’t usually performed by a doctor.

-Craniosacral therapy can potentially be dangerous if not performed properly especially on babies with unfused bones.
+Cranial therapies can be potentially dangerous if not performed properly, especially on babies with unfused bones.
 It may be a better idea to visit a pediatrician for any medical conditions affecting your baby.

-Until more research is performed, there’s not enough evidence to support the use of cranial osteopathy for any medical condition.
-Undergoing cranial osteopathy can be potentially dangerous if you have a head injury or if it’s performed on a baby with an unformed skull.
+Overall, there’s not enough evidence to support the use of cranial osteopathy for any medical condition.
+Undergoing cranial osteopathy is potentially dangerous if you have a head injury or if it’s performed on a baby with an unformed skull.

 Instead of undergoing cranial osteopathy, it may be a better idea to visit a medical expert specializing in your condition.
-Babies and children should visit trained medical doctors.
+Babies and children should visit licensed pediatricians.